marcelpetrick/DevNotes/BeenThereSeenThat/20230629_Kaggle_MUC/README.md

   * "bevharioural science on a model": because analytical approach is a bit grey matter
   * "how does in-context learning work?" - check for this paper
     * idea is quite similar to back-propagation
-* what happens withs slightly wrong intermediate anaswers? then the LLM can quite good rationalize
+* what happens with slightly wrong intermediate answers? then the LLM can quite good rationalize
   * hypothesis: metaphorically the model is buying more time to think -> more time results in more correct answers (!)

 * things which were not covered today: RL, fine tuning; grounding / retrieval argumented